We're Here to Help

 The Work and Residence Permit (Assignment from Outside the EEA) is for applicants hired outside the EEA and sent on assignment to Czechia for up to two years (renewable).

 Companies do not need to be linked by common ownership and there is no requirement for the employee to have been employed by the sending company for any minimum time.
-However, if an applicant meets qualifying criteria for the EU ICT permit (2014/66), he/she may not apply under this route.
+However, if an applicant meets qualifying criteria for the EU ICT permit (2014/66), they may not apply under this route.
 There is a limited fast-track category for qualifying companies and assignments.

 The immigration process for the temporary work permit is slightly expedited because there is no requirement for an employee card.
-Applicants may change status to an employee card (long term work and residence permit) holder in Czechia without leaving as long as their immigration status remains compliant, allowing applicants to enter on this temporary status while their long-term work and residence process is ongoing.
+Applicants may change status to an employee card (long-term work and residence permit) holder in Czechia without leaving as long as their immigration status remains compliant, allowing applicants to enter on this temporary status while their long-term work and residence process is ongoing.

 The Intra-Company Transfer Permit (EU Directive 2014/66) is only applicable to assignees in management/specialist or trainee categories, sent to Czechia for over 90 days from outside the EU, within the same group of companies for a maximum total duration of stay of three years.
-If an applicant meets qualifying criteria for this process, he/she may not apply under an alternative route.
+If an applicant meets qualifying criteria for this process, they may not apply under an alternative route.

 ICT permits under Directive 2014/66 allow mobility within EU member states - i.e. work permission is not required for EU ICT permit holders to work in other member states for less than 90 days and a streamlined Mobile ICT permit application may be applicable if working in other member states for longer than 90 days.